silviaCerby/gitbook/docs/management/workspace_configuration/user_management/guest_users/video-how-to-invite-a-guest-user-from-the-all-members-view.md

 ---
-description: This video shows how to invite a guest user from the All Members view to join your workspace.
+description: "This video shows how to invite a guest user from the All Members view to join your workspace."
 intercom_id: 8432616
 ---